 ● Two or four Thunderbolt 3 (USB-C) ports

-The 13-inch MacBook Pro with Magic Keyboard, updated 10th generation Intel processor, and doubled storage capacities was announced on May 4, 2020.
+The 13-inch MacBook Pro with Magic Keyboard, updated 10th generation Intel processors, and doubled storage capacities, was announced on May 4, 2020.
 This was the final MacBook in need of the new keyboard and now Apple's entire laptop lineup no longer has the troublesome Butterfly Keyboard.

 13-inch MacBook Pro features

 The new Magic Keyboard has finally propagated through Apple's entire product line, with the 13-inch MacBook Pro being the last to receive it.
 Even with multiple revisions, the Butterfly keyboard just couldn't shake its issues with sticky keys and slightly higher fail rates.

 No reliability issues have come to light about the Magic Keyboard, however, and seems to be the perfect balance between travel and stability.
 Apple revealed its latest keyboard design with the release of the 16-inch MacBook Pro in fall 2019.
 From there they released the revised MacBook Air with the keyboard, and even the iPad Pro got an all-new keyboard case.
 The 13-inch update was a long time coming and is finally here with all the features you'd want from a modern Mac keyboard.

 The return of the scissor-switch mechanism was accompanied by a few other welcome additions.
 The physical escape key is back, with the Touch ID button on the other side, sandwiching the Touch Bar in the middle.
 The new keyboard also features the inverted-T arrow keys.